Alwin-Lin/CSEB/_pages/home.md

       url: "https://github.com/samlin001/asd-codelabs"

 excerpt: >
+  <p style="margin-left: 40px">This text is indented.</p>

-  A series of code labs for students to learn about cloud computing, Android system, and application development on Google Cloud Platform. <br>
+  <p style="margin-left: 40px">A series of code labs for students to learn about cloud computing, Android system, and application development on Google Cloud Platform. </p><br>

   By leveraging the flexibility of cloud computing, students can work from anywhere via a browser and complete the development tasks like a professional software developer. <br>